Niliencoder/AdventOfCode2022/README.md

 # AdventOfCode2022
 My solutions for [Advent of Code 2022](https://adventofcode.com/2022) made with Kotlin and IntelliJ.

 The input files are in the resouces folder as a .txt.

+Note: I will update the the solutions if i come up with a better one